From Small to Large: A Graph Convolutional Network Approach for Solving Assortment Optimization Problems: GCN-Based Policies

-In this section, we introduce the graph convolutional network (GCN), and discuss how to use it to solve the constrained assortment optimization problems.
-We start with the graph representation of the assortment problem.
+In this section, we introduce the graph convolutional network (GCN) and explain how it can be applied to solve the constrained assortment optimization problem.
+Section~\ref{sec:highlevel-GCN} outlines the high-level intuition behind the GCN approach, emphasizing its contrast with standard neural networks.
+Section~\ref{subsec:graph_represent} then describes a graph-based representation of the problem.
+Section~\ref{sec:GCN} presents our proposed GCN framework, and Section~\ref{subsec:infer} discusses how to use the GCN output to construct a feasible solution for the constrained assortment optimization problem.